 For people in Deb’s position, however, lower rates aren’t helping much.
 And there may be little she can do about it, according to Credit.com’s credit experts.
 She may be able to refinance her loan, but she faces potential obstacles.

-“Depending on her credit score and the age and quality of the car, she may be able to refinance the loan, or she may not,” says Barry Paperno, a credit scoring expert and Credit.com’s community director.
+“Depending on her credit score and the age and quality of the car, she may be able to refinance the loan, or she may not,” says Barry Paperno, Credit.com’s credit scoring expert.